zeroday/video-thumbnail/README.md

-# VOB Thumbnail Generator
+# Video Thumbnail Generator

-A Python script that generates a composite thumbnail image directly from VOB files without intermediate conversion.
+A Python script that generates a composite thumbnail image from video files, creating a visual timeline of the content.
+The script can process both standard video files and DVD VOB files.

 ## Features

-- Direct extraction of frames from VOB files
+- Generate composite thumbnails from video files
-- Memory-efficient batch processing
+- Memory-efficient frame processing
+- Support for different thumbnail sizes (320x180 or 640x360)
 - Checkpoint functionality for resuming interrupted processes
-- Support for different thumbnail sizes
 - Detailed logging
 - Automatic cleanup of temporary files
+- DVD VOB file support (secondary feature)

 ## Requirements